Virtual Reality Simulation

 Training people in hazardous environments carries higher risks, as well as costs due to the physical equipment required.

-Virtual Reality offers a safe way to train staff how to respond to any number of different scenarios.
+Virtual Reality simulation offers a safe way to train staff how to respond to any number of different scenarios.
 Learners can repeat the task multiple times until they have reached a level of competence.
 Outcomes from the experience can also be pulled directly into your training records for compliance.

 Employee completing hazardous training using Virtual Reality